America's Next Top Model season 21

 The international destination for this cycle was Seoul, South Korea.
 This also marks the final ever international destination for the show.
 Five of the episodes were filmed in Seoul, one of which featured James of Royal Pirates, and the finale had guest appearances from K-pop girl group 2NE1, boy band BTOB, actor and model Lee Soo-hyuk and fashion designer Lie Sang Bong.

 The winner of the competition was 26-year-old Keith Carlos from Bridgeport, Connecticut.
 He was the show's first male winner.
-Will Jardell placed as the runner up, and later appeared with his boyfriend, James Wallington, in The Amazing Race 32, where they go on to win.
+Will Jardell placed as the runner up, and later appeared with his boyfriend, James Wallington, on The Amazing Race 32, where they go on to win.

 Eighth-placing finalist Mirjana Puhar was shot and killed on February 24, 2015, in her boyfriend's home in Charlotte, North Carolina.